List of Hot Adult Contemporary number ones of 1984

-Adult Contemporary is a chart published by Billboard ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
-In 1984, 18 songs topped the chart, based on playlists submitted by radio stations.
+In 1984, Billboard magazine published a chart ranking the top-performing songs in the United States in the adult contemporary music (AC) market.
+During the year, 18 songs topped the chart based on playlists submitted by radio stations.
 The chart was published under the title Adult Contemporary through the issue of Billboard dated October 13 and Hot Adult Contemporary thereafter.
+Since 1996 it has again been published as Adult Contemporary.

-In the year's first issue of Billboard the number one song was "Read 'Em and Weep" by Barry Manilow, which was in its third week at number one.
+In the January 7 issue of Billboard the number one song was "Read 'Em and Weep" by Barry Manilow, which was in its third week at number one.
 It held the top spot for four weeks in 1984 before being replaced by "Think of Laura" by Christopher Cross.
 The most successful act on the AC chart in 1984 was Lionel Richie, who had three number ones and spent a total of fifteen weeks in the top spot, three times that achieved by any other act during the year.
 Billy Joel also had three chart-toppers during the year but only spent a total of five weeks at number one.
-Richie, lead singer of the Commodores, had launched his solo career in 1982 and quickly reached superstar status.
-He had the two longest-running number ones of 1984, spending six consecutive weeks atop the chart with "Hello" and five weeks with "Stuck on You".
-While "Stuck on You" was at number one on the AC listing, he performed at the closing ceremony of the 1984 Summer Olympics.
+Richie, the lead singer of the Commodores, had launched his solo career in 1982 and quickly reached superstar status.
+He had the two longest-running number ones of 1984 on the AC listing, spending six consecutive weeks atop the chart with "Hello" and five weeks with "Stuck on You".
+While "Stuck on You" was at number one, he performed at the closing ceremony of the 1984 Summer Olympics.
 Richie and Joel were the only acts with more than one chart-topper in 1984.